carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 ## Filtering

 Databases can also filter data – selecting only the data meeting certain criteria.
-For example, let’s say we only want data for the species _Dipodomys merriami_, which has a species code of DM.
+For example, let’s say we only want data for the titles that have a free status, which has a species code of DM.
 We need to add a `WHERE` clause to our query:

     SELECT *
-    FROM surveys
+    FROM tcp
-    WHERE species_id='DM';
+    WHERE status='Free';

 We can do the same thing with numbers.
-Here, we only want the data since 2000:
+Here, we only want the data since 1640:

-    SELECT * FROM surveys
+    SELECT * FROM tcp
-    WHERE year >= 2000;
+    WHERE date >= '2000';

 If we used the `TEXT` data type for the year the `WHERE` clause should be `year >= '2000'`.
 We can use more sophisticated conditions by combining tests with `AND` and `OR`.
-For example, suppose we want the data on *Dipodomys merriami* starting in the year 2000:
+For example, suppose we want the data on *Free* status starting in the year 1640:

     SELECT *
     FROM surveys
-    WHERE (year >= 2000) AND (species_id = 'DM');
+WHERE (year >= '1640') AND (status = 'Free');

 Note that the parentheses are not needed, but again, they help with readability.
 They also ensure that the computer combines `AND` and `OR`